 On November 17, 2021, we, through a subsidiary, sold 36% of the membership interests in CHOPS for proceeds of approximately \$418 million.
 We retained 64% of the membership interests in CHOPS and remain the operator of the CHOPS pipeline and associated assets.
 We also own an 80% membership interest in Independence Hub, LLC.
+On April 29, 2022, we entered into an agreement to sell the Independence Hub platform to a producer group in the Gulf of Mexico for gross proceeds of \$40 million, of which \$8 million, or 20%, is attributable and was paid to our noncontrolling interest holders.
+For the three and six months ended June 30, 2022, we recognized a gain of \$40 million recorded in "Gain on sale of asset" on the Unaudited Condensed Consolidated Statement of Operations, of which \$8 million, or 20%, is attributable to our noncontrolling interest holders, as the platform asset sold had no book value at the time of the sale.
 For financial reporting purposes, the assets and liabilities of these entities are consolidated with those of our own, with any third party or affiliate interest in our Unaudited Condensed Consolidated Balance Sheets amounts shown as noncontrolling interests in equity.

-11. Net Loss Per Common Unit
+11. Net Income (Loss) Per Common Unit

-Basic net loss per common unit is computed by dividing Net Loss Attributable to Genesis Energy, L.P., after considering income attributable to our Class A preferred unitholders, by the weighted average number of common units outstanding.
+Basic net income (loss) per common unit is computed by dividing Net Income (Loss) Attributable to Genesis Energy, L.P., after considering income attributable to our Class A preferred unitholders, by the weighted average number of common units outstanding.

 The dilutive effect of our Class A Convertible Preferred Units is calculated using the if-converted method.
 Under the if-converted method, the Class A Convertible Preferred Units are assumed to be converted at the beginning of the period (beginning with their respective issuance date), and the resulting common units are included in the denominator of the diluted net income per common unit calculation for the period being presented.
 Distributions declared in the period and undeclared distributions that accumulated during the period are added back to the numerator for purposes of the if-converted calculation.
-For the three months ended March 31, 2022 and 2021, the effect of the assumed conversion of the 25,336,778 Class A Convertible Preferred Units was not included in the computation of diluted earnings per unit.
+For the three and six months ended June 30, 2022 and 2021, the effect of the assumed conversion of the 25,336,778 Class A Convertible Preferred Units was anti-dilutive and was not included in the computation of diluted earnings per unit.

-The following table reconciles Net loss attributable to Genesis Energy, L.P. and weighted average units used in computing basic and diluted net loss per common unit (in thousands):
+The following table reconciles Net income (loss) attributable to Genesis Energy, L.P. and weighted average units used in computing basic and diluted net income (loss) per common unit (in thousands):